bitrat/alarm-fingerprint/README.md

 GENERAL DESCRIPTION FOR RUNNING THE CODE

-(Refer to Equipment setup documentation)
+(Refer to Equipment setup documentation for how to glue this all together = hardware + software)

 Create the AlarmGnuradioFiles folder in your user directory.
 Place scripts in this directory.